MattiaGualandi/anomaly_segmentation/README.md

 │   └── (Contains the dataset)

-NOTE: Note that file are downloaded in .tar format.
-The notebook has a cell to manage the extraction but it takes a while.
+NOTE: Note that data are expected to be uploaded in .tar format, as they are downloaded from the link above.
+The notebook has a cell to manage the extraction (it takes around 7 minutes).
-If for any reason you already have the data extracted you can comment that cell in the notebook.
-It is in the "DATA PREPARATION" section.

 ## Running the Notebook